NVIDIA/spark-rapids/CONTRIBUTING.md

 for Databricks then you should use the `jenkins/databricks/build.sh` script and modify it for the version you want.

-Note that we build against both Scala 2.12 and Scala 2.13.
+Note that we build against both Scala 2.12 and 2.13.
 Any contribution you make to the codebase should compile with both Scala 2.12 and 2.13 for Apache Spark versions 3.3.0 and higher.